Last weekend, Katie Hopkins starred a in two-part documentary called My Fat Story on TLC.

 Professor of Sociology, Brene Brown has studied vulnerability for many years.
 In her book Daring Greatly, she echoes Hopkins’s comments about armour.

 Brown says that people armour up to prevent feeling vulnerable, afraid and, ashamed, and warns against doing this, because whilst these feelings are hard to bare, if you hang on in there, vulnerability really is a gift.
 For, it is the birthplace of creativity and love and all the good things that give our lives meaning.
 During her research, Brown has collected many stories of vulnerability and how being able to express and manage vulnerability is the best way of connecting with others.
 For, we all have a story, we all want to be heard and understood.
-We all want to feel loved.
+We all want to feel loved and understood.

-And, this would be where the turning point would/does occur in all good stories.
 For the antidote to shame is empathy.
 Empathy for oneself and for others.

 Alas, this wasn’t one of those stories.

 Once the weight came off, Hopkins’s empathy disappeared, back on went the armour, her vulnerability disappeared, and her attacks on overweight people became more and more vicious.
 She obviously felt more comfortable that way.
+And, therein lies the real shame and real story of Katie Hopkins #myfatstory.

 With that amount of energy, and access to a national platform, had Hopkins been able, she could have used her time and energy to understand, to inspire and uplift us all into a more creative, empathetic space of shared connectivity and meaning.
 Instead, she never learnt anything and began once more to attack and belittle a whole section of society, and most likely herself.

-1. just read this Ruth, what a brilliant piece.. no doubt Hopkins is a hateful human, but think there’s an interesting analysis of why she is.
+just read this Ruth, what a brilliant piece.. no doubt Hopkins is a hateful human, but think there’s an interesting analysis of why she is.
 But here identifying the importance of realising that obesity is something way beyond “just shoving food in your face” and actually is more to do with a mentality and relationship with food, is crucial, in the same way that recognising any other kind of addiction is about mental health as well as physical health is so important in beginning to understand the challenge and looking at ways to address it…

 Now if we could only identify the problem that is Katie Hopkins and eradicate that, the world would be a much healthier place.